 Maximum of 2 years of supervised (or unsupervised) probation.

 The purpose of probation is to determine if you are capable of staying out of trouble.
 Also, to see if you will complete the things the court has ordered you to complete.
-In order to successfully complete probation you will have to finish your jail sentence, pay your fine, complete your court ordered treatment, complete the Victim’s Panel, and comply with all terms of probation, including the term not to commit new crimes.
+In order to successfully complete probation, you will need to finish your jail sentence, pay your fine, complete your court-ordered treatment, and complete the Victim’s Panel.
+You also need to comply with all terms of probation, including the term not to commit new crimes.
 If you are placed on unsupervised probation then you will be expected to report all these things to the court.
-If you are placed on supervised probation you will have a probation officer assigned to you, and you will be expected to remain in regular contact, and comply with the probation officer’s demands.
+If you are placed on supervised probation you will have a probation officer assigned to you.
+You will be expected to remain in regular contact, and comply with the probation officer’s demands.
 You will also be required to pay a monthly fee to the probation officer.

-For insurance companies, the SR-22 requirement is a “Red Flag”, indicating the individual with this requirement likely falls outside of the “Good Driver” discount incentives offered by auto insurance companies.
-The SR-22 doesn’t automatically make the insurance premium higher, but prerequisites for this requirement typically include factors that will lead to increased insurance costs.
+For insurance companies, the SR-22 requirement is a “Red Flag”.
+This indicates the individual likely falls outside of the “Good Driver” discount incentives offered by auto insurance companies.
+The SR-22 doesn’t automatically make the insurance premium higher.
+However, the prerequisites for this requirement typically include factors that will lead to increased insurance costs.
 That depends heavily on the individual’s driving record.
-An SR-22 filing may be required to reinstate a driver’s license, and could take up to 3 years to be lifted from the driver’s record.
+An SR-22 filing may be required to reinstate a driver’s license.
+This could take up to 3 years to be lifted from the driver’s record.

 If you’ve been charged with a DUI first offense call an attorney immediately to begin preparing your defense.
 At Atkinson Law Office we can help you.
 Call us today.
 208-571-0627